kompotkot/Revit-RoomMassing/README.md

-# Script for Room Massing in Revit
+# Room Massing script in Revit

 Script generate forms from room boundaries and load it in model by families.